-- The SENDCO, Mrs Deborah Esson has had 24 years of experience in teaching children, including those with SEN and 6 years' experience as SENDCo.
-She has also acquired the National Award for SEN Coordination (NASENCO) qualification. - We have a team of specialist SEN Teaching Assistants in the resource base.
-They support the children in the Learning Resource Base, and also across the mainstream school.
+- The SENDCO, Mrs Zahra Nurmohamed has had 26 years of experience in teaching children, including those with SEN and 6 years' experience as SENDCo.
+She has also acquired the National Award for SEN Coordination (NASENCO) qualification and working towards her Masters in Autism. - We have a team of specialist SEN Teaching Assistants in the resource base.
+They support the children in the Resource Base, and also across the mainstream school.
 Their specialisms include areas of Occupational Therapy, Speech and Language Therapy, Social Skills.
-Mrs. A Shah and Ms D Ferris are qualified ELSAs and attend ongoing development with the Slough EP service termly. - 2 x First Class at Number qualified Teaching Assistants - 3 x ELSA qualified Teaching Assistant: are qualified ELSAs and attend ongoing development with the Slough EP service termly. - 1x qualified child mentor. - 2x speech and language therapists visit the school regularly.
+We have qualified ELSA staff who attend ongoing development with the Slough EP service termly.
+We have staff trained in running Nurture groups and Attention and Listening activities. - 2 x First Class at Number qualified Teaching Assistants - 3 x ELSA qualified Teaching Assistant: are qualified ELSAs and attend ongoing development with the Slough EP service termly. - 1x qualified child mentor. - 2x speech and language therapists visit the school regularly.